Christian radio

 Christian radio refers to Christian media radio formats that focus on Christian religious broadcasting or various forms of Christian music.
 Many such formats and programs include contemporary Christian music, gospel music, sermons, radio dramas, as well as news and talk shows covering popular culture, economics, and political topics from a Christian perspective.
+It encompasses various denominations of Christianity.

 History

 American evangelicalism

 In the first part of the 20th century, American revivalists saw radio as a tool for spreading the gospel.
 Christian radio pioneers included Aimee Semple McPherson, D. L. Moody, Charles E. Fuller, Donald Barnhouse, Walter A. Maier, Paul Rader, Lightfoot Solomon Michaux, and Percy Crawford.

 In addition to preaching and sermons, other content such as news, children's programs, and gospel music were broadcast.
 Scholar Leah Payne states "In the 1920s, [Christian] broadcasters featured gospel quartets and trios who upheld the traditional social order and contrasted with images of 'bright young things' and flappers."
 Patriotism during the World Wars, teetotalism, and youth ministry were also common topics, and American celebrity culture spread to Christian radio, making celebrities of radio revivalists.
 Youth for Christ founder Torrey Johnson's radio program brought evangelist Billy Graham to American homes, helping launch his career.

 Christian radio was also used to encourage political action; major broadcasters such as CBS and NBC, however, aired mainline Protestant content and avoided controversial themes.
 While Catholics, Jews, and mainline Protestants had their own broadcast organizations, various evangelical groups and fundamentalists banded together to form National Religious Broadcasters, which "spread conservative, white political views and premillennial dispensational theology".
 With its ability to reach significant numbers of people for potentially hours each day, at home and away, Christian radio had a formative impact on the direction of Christian media.